-In celebration of the 50th anniversary of its founding on the Chapman campus, the Black Student Union is hosting a New Orleans, French Quarter themed event, featuring a jazz blues band and authentic Southern-Creole food, on Saturday, October 7 from 11 a.m – 2:30 p.m., as part of The Chapman Family Homecoming Celebration.
-All are welcome to this gathering of Chapman and BSU alumni, family and friends.
-To learn more and purchase your ticket, visit the Homecoming registration site.
+In celebration of the 50th anniversary of its founding on the Chapman campus, the Black Student Union hosted a New Orleans, French Quarter themed event, featuring a jazz blues band and authentic Southern-Creole food, on Saturday, October 7 from 11 a.m – 2:30 p.m., as part of The Chapman Family Homecoming Celebration.

 The Chapman University Black Student Union was created in 1967.
 Its first elected president was John H. Sanders ’70, who remains an active alumni member, and its first staff advisor was the campus chaplain, Dr. William Carpenter.
 Both Sanders (a practicing attorney) and Carpenter (who is now retired) will be returning to campus to celebrate this milestone anniversary of the organization they helped to found.